-I am an Associate Professor at the School of Information Sciences (iSchool) , the University of Pittsburgh.
+I am a Professor at the School of Information Sciences (iSchool) , the University of Pittsburgh.
 I also have academic affiliation with the Intelligent Systems Program, an interdisciplinary academic unit focusing on research and education on Artificial Intelligence.
 I am the director of a research lab called Information Retrieval, Integration and Synthesis.
 I was the chair of SIS Council, the governing body for the iSchool, between 2012 and 2014.
 I currently serve on the editorial board of SCI/SSCI indexed journals “Information Processing and Management”, “Internet Research” and “Aslib Journal of Information Management”.

 - information retrieval (monolingual and multilingual)

 - web log mining and analysis